Satoshi Tajiri: Career

 Tajiri wrote and edited a fanzine called Game Freak from 1981 to 1986, focusing on the arcade game scene.
 It was handwritten and stapled together.
 Satoshi created the Game Freak fanzine to help gamers with winning strategies and lists of easter eggs.
 The highest selling issue, at more than 10,000 copies, details how to get a high score in Xevious.
 Ken Sugimori, who later illustrated the first 151 Pokémon, saw the magazine at a dōjinshi shop, and became its illustrator.
 As more contributors came to Game Freak, Tajiri began to realize that most games were lacking in quality, and he and Sugimori decided the solution was to make their own games.
 Tajiri studied the Family BASIC game programming package, to better grasp the concepts of Famicom game design.
 He then purchased the requisite hardware for game development.
 Tajiri and Sugimori evolved the magazine into the video game development company Game Freak in 1989.
 Soon after, the two pitched their first game, an arcade-style game called Quinty, to Namco, who published the game.
-Tajiri also wrote as a freelance writer for the magazine Famicom Hisshōbon, later called Hippon, and reviewed arcade games for Family Computer Magazine and Famicom Tsūshin.
+Tajiri also wrote as a freelance writer for the magazine Famicom Hisshoubon, later called Hippon Super!, and reviewed arcade games for Family Computer Magazine and Famicom Tsūshin.

 Tajiri first conceived the idea of Pokémon in 1990.
 The idea came together after he saw a Game Boy and the ability to communicate between Game Boys, and Tajiri decided Pokémon made the most sense on the handheld console.
 When he thought about the link cable being able to interact with two Game Boys, he envisioned bugs crawling back and forth, recalling his childhood love of bug collecting.
 Tajiri advanced the connectivity between handheld game consoles beyond Tetris style competition, by suggesting that Game Boys could use their link cables to trade collectibles.